Harold Leventhal: Personal life

 got Harold an opportunity to work as an office boy for Berlin.
 Soon Harold was working as Berlin's "plugger" as well, taking his songs around the nightclubs to be bought by bandleaders such as Harry James, the Dorsey Brothers and Benny Goodman.
 He then joined Goodman's Regent Music Company, before enlisting in the army when the U.S. joined the Second World War.
 Assigned to India with the Signal Corps, Leventhal sought out the Congress movement, meeting Nehru and Gandhi.
 He later founded American Friends of India, and, at a 1954 party hosted by the Indian delegation to the United Nations, Leventhal met Nathalie Buxbaum, a UN guide, who was to become his wife.
-Leventhal and Buxbaum had two daughters and raised them in the Upper West Side of New York City.
+Leventhal and Buxbaum had two daughters and raised them on the Upper West Side of Manhattan.